c-datculescu/amqp-examples/Simple/Rpc/README.md

 Attached are three files: producer, consumer and cleanup.
 Start first the consumer and one producer after the consumer has been started.
 In order to clean all leftovers please run cleanup.php.

+_Why can't we use consume and we use get in the producer?_
+_Why do we have to declare the reply queue before we start asking for messages?_